rsamit26/Techyards/README.md

-# Thecyards
+# TechYard
-A simple blog website in Django
+A simple blog website using Django web framework. currently working on this project from scratch.